DevonMorris/dotfiles/README.md

 ```

 in your `CMakeLists.txt`

-### Old YCM Configuration
-This is the old way I used to use YouCompleteMe.
-It still may be helpful for some so I'll leave it in the README.

-I have two different YouCompleteMe configuration files.
-The one in `.vim/.ycm_extra_conf.py` helps with cmake stuff (Borrowed from [Bastian Rieck](http://bastian.rieck.ru/blog/posts/2015/ycm_cmake/)).
-The YouCompleteMe file `./.ycm_extra_conf.py` helps with completetion associated with [ROS](http://www.ros.org/).
-It requires you to set the `$ROS_WORKSPACE` environment variable.
-This can be done by going to your catkin workspace and running `export ROS_WORKSPACE=$(pwd)`.
-Note: this needs to be copied to your catkin workspace to work.

 ## i3 Window Manager
 I use [i3wm](https://i3wm.org/) for my desktop environment.
 This is trickier to put in my dotfiles, since each computer needs to be changed slightly (especially for multi-monitor setups).
 I've opted for putting all my different configs into the `.config/i3/config`.
 Although the configuration will be installed in the correct place, it will need to be modified for the specific computer in use.